purticas/dashley/README.md

 ![LICENSE](https://img.shields.io/badge/license-MIT-green)

 # What is Dashley?
 Dashley is an assesment task showcasing a Responsive UI built with React.
-It has been built with no frameworks other then bare React and Webpack.
+It has been built with no frameworks other then React(TypeScript) and Webpack.
+The app utilizes PostCSS with CSS Modules.
+This enables components to have their styling locally scoped.